WELCOME TO GAURENNE: YOUR HOME IN FRANCE

-Set in a high meadow in the heart of France’s Périgord Noir region, Gaurenne is a charming farmhouse dating from the early 1700’s.
+Set in a high meadow in the heart of France’s Périgord Noir region and near to the magnificent medieval town of Sarlat, Gaurenne is a charming farmhouse dating from the early 1700’s.
 The property is within 15 to 30 minutes of the most famous sites in the Dordogne, and yet it offers a peaceful tranquility that makes sight-seeing a choice but not a necessity.
 In this beautiful setting, with its views of neighboring hills and hamlets, it is possible for a visitor to remain undisturbed, walking through the property’s 22 acres of meadow and woods, following footpaths through the valley and nearby villages.
 Next to the house are both fruit and walnut orchards, and the covered stone terrace catches summer breezes and provides a gracious place for outdoor dining and relaxing.
 There is also a saltwater swimming pool, which functions in summer months.

 ABOUT THE HOUSE

 In its bucolic setting, Gaurenne is a three hundred year old farm of special charm.
 Arranged around a courtyard in the traditional manner of French farms, it is a fine example of Périgordine architecture.
 The buildings are constructed of the golden limestone that is typical of the region and have steeply pitched roofs made of stone slabs.
 These highly prized “lauze” roofs are found within a limited 20 mile radius in this part of the Dordogne and give the local architecture its fairytale quality.
 Climbing roses, jasmine, and lavender fill the courtyard with fragrance, and the herb garden by the door is intended for your use.
 The house has been restored in a way that respects its original rustic character, while modern conveniences have been added for comfort.